fdaligand/learnNewThingsEveryday/python/PythonCookBook_Strings_and_Text.md

 >>>
 ```

 > Use `re.sub()` for more sofisticated pattern.
-Backslashed digit refer to capture group numbers in teh pattern.
+Backslashed digit refer to capture group numbers in the pattern.
 As above, use `re.compile` if you use same pattern multiple time.

 ```python
 >>> text = 'Today is 11/27/2012.
 PyCon starts 3/13/2013.'